OpenCouncilData/ocd-standards/README.md

 </iframe>

 ### Who
 This is an open collaboration between councils, Open Knowledge Australia, and other interested participants.
-[Steve Bennett](http://stevebennett.me) (Open Knowledge) and Will McIntosh (Melbourne City council) are currently leading the effort.

-### Background
-This is an open collaboration between councils, Open Knowledge Australia, and other interested participants.
 [Steve Bennett](http://stevebennett.me) (Open Knowledge) and Will McIntosh (City of Melbourne) are currently leading the effort.

 ### How councils can get started